Saddle Up and Read is a nonprofit based in North Carolina that encourages youth to achieve literary excellence through equine activities.

 We provide books for children in need.
 Our horses are what incentivize youth to read.

 Kids read more books when they have their own books.
 More importantly, they read more when the book characters look like them.
 Considering this and the literacy rates in America, I decided to create a program to fill a need.
 The need to encourage kids to read.

 We brought a few books with us which featured Black equestrians.
-We normally bring these books; however it was important on this day because this facility’s staff and students are predominately Black.
+We normally bring these books, but it was important on this day because this facility’s staff and students are predominately Black.
 Representation matters.
 As we entered each classroom to read books, the children could barely sit still.
-They were excited to learn about us.
+They were excited to learn about Saddle Up and Read.
 We answered questions about horses, we showed them our helmets, and we named parts of a model horse.
 Having fun experiences like this is a great way to make it educational.
 My favorite part of the day is a moment I will always remember.

 A 5-year-old girl, eyes full of light and wonder, said, “You are cowgirls just like the girl in the book.
 Just like me.”
 Please note, it is an honor to be able to show children of color the horse industry is for them too.
 This program ended with hobby horse races in their main hallway, which the staff also made from cardboard.